YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 Setting up a Secured TLS Replication Connection
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 The following example creates two instances (Alice and Bob) and a basic framework required for setting up a TLS replication connection between them.
-Alice and Bob are fictional characters from https://en.wikipedia.org/wiki/Alice_and_Bob and represent two instances who use certificates signed by the same root CA. This example is solely for the purpose of explaining the general steps required to encrypt replication data in motion.
+Alice and Bob are `fictional characters <https://en.wikipedia.org/wiki/Alice_and_Bob>`_ and represent two instances who use certificates signed by the same root CA. This example is solely for the purpose of explaining the general steps required to encrypt replication data in motion.
 You must understand, and appropriately adjust, the scripts before using them in a production environment.
 Note that all certificates created in this example are for the sake of explaining their roles in a TLS replication environment.
 For practical applications, use certificates signed by a CA whose authority matches your use of TLS.

 1. Remove the comment tags from the following lines in the env script: